olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Frontier also has access to the center-wide NFS-based filesystem (which provides user and project home areas).
 Each compute node has two 1.92TB Non-Volatile Memory storage devices.
 See :ref:`frontier-data-storage` for more information.

-Frontier connects to the center’s High Performance Storage System (HPSS) - for user and project archival storage - users can log in to the :ref:`dtn-user-guide` to move data to/from HPSS.
+Project's with a Frontier allocation also receive an archival storage area on Kronos.
+For more information on using Kronos, see the :ref:`kronos` seciton.

 Operating System
 ----------------